Submit data feeds via Automatic Upload (Scheduled Fetch)

 - Sign in to your Google Merchant Center account.

-- Click the Data feeds tab.
+- Click the Feeds tab.
 (Make sure that you've already registered your feed in your account.)

 - Click the name of the data feed that you would like to schedule.